 5 Ways You’re Sabotaging Your Morning Workout

 Science is indeed on the side of the early risers, showing that people who sweat in the A.M. have reduced blood pressure and get more sleep.
-And in a separate study, researchers at Brigham Young University found that women who exercised for 45 minutes in the morning ate less and were more physically active for the rest of the day.
+In fact, researchers at Brigham Young University found that women who exercised for 45 minutes in the morning ate less and were more physically active for the rest of the day.
 But dragging yourself out of bed early does more than cut your cravings; men who ate a high-fat, high-calorie diet but exercised in the morning avoided weight gain and insulin resistance and sped more protein to their muscles than men who didn’t, Belgian scientists discovered.
 Are you setting an earlier alarm yet?

 But it’s not enough to roust yourself from bed at a virtuously early hour to hit the gym.
 You can partake in the most intense CrossFit workout imaginable, but if you’re making some common mistakes outside the gym, you run the risk of erasing your results.
 These are some ways you could be sabotaging your morning workout: